KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 Two types of tokens can be sold:

-1. Protocol tokens (i.e. useful tokens).
-The platforms generate them as «digital coupons», the acquisition of which allows investors to access project functions in the future.
-Such tokens have no property attribute and are free to trade on the market for profit
+1. Protocol tokens, i.e. useful tokens.
+The platforms create them as “digital coupons”, the purchase of which will give investors access to the functionality of the project in the future.
+Such tokens do not have a property attribute and can be freely bought and sold on the market with a profit.

 • Increased lending to the banking system.

-• The implementation of the UGC in the generation and sale of tokens facilitates the work of the project team with banks and compliance with anti-money laundering legislation.
-Compliance with the laws in the ICO procedure gives the project a sign of «legality» and attracts investors willing to invest money in accordance with the requirements of the KUS.
+• UGC implementation in the generation and sale of tokens makes it easier for the project team to work with banks and follow anti-money laundering legislation.
+Compliance with the laws in the ICO procedure gives the project a sign of «legality» and attracts investors who want to invest money in accordance with KUS requirements.

-Cases should be handled transparently, especially in regions where the capacity to enforce local laws exists.
-As the power structures of major regional markets (Asia, the US, Europe) converge to classify ICOs as securities transactions, ICOs themselves (and their authors) must be active in bringing projects into line with the laws of the respective countries and markets.
+Cases treated openly, at least in the regions where the capacity to enforce the laws of a country exists.
+While power structures of major regional markets-Asia, the US, and Europe-continue to converge in terms of classifying ICOs as securities transactions, it is up to ICOs themselves and their authors to be proactive about bringing projects into line with the laws of the respective countries and markets.

-Despite the general «hype» around cryptocurrencies and ICOs, the lack of rules and regulation, general information about these phenomena makes them potentially vulnerable to fraudsters.
-The more the group informs the public about their overall plans, financial structure, the use of leveraged funds, associated risks and other aspects of the project, the better people will be able to appreciate the value of the proposal for themselves.
+Despite general «hype» around cryptocurrencies and ICOs, the lack of rules and regulation, general information about the very phenomena makes them potentially vulnerable for fraudsters.
+The more group informs the public about their overall plans, financial structure, use of leveraged funds, associated risks and other aspects of the project – the better people will be able to appreciate the value of proposal for themselves.

 Expansion of coverage.

-Voluntary compliance with YCL procedures helps ICO projects reach a wider audience and increase the number of jurisdictions where a particular platform has the right to operate.
-This helps attract new investors, especially from Canada and the United States, with their strict laws.
+Following this procedure of YCL voluntarily, helps any ICO project address a wider audience and extend the number of jurisdictions where any particular platform has a right to operate.
+It will help to involve new investors, especially from Canada and the United States with their strict laws.

 Funds tracking.

-If the ICO is open to US investors, you should consider how to prevent them from selling their purchased tokens within the next 12 months.
-And if American investors aren’t allowed on the project, how do we stop them from buying in the future?
-The synthesis of UGC procedures and anti-money laundering legislation will allow better monitoring of money flows and communication with investors.
+If the ICO opens to US investors, a consideration should be made regarding how to prevent them from selling their purchased tokens within the next 12 months.
+And if American investors are not allowed on the project, how do we prevent them from buying in the future?
+Synthesis of UGC procedures with anti-money laundering legislation will enable better monitoring of money flows and communication with investors.

 To avoid fines.

-• Assessment of risks of fraud, theft or money laundering.
+• Calculating the risks of fraud, theft, or money-laundering.

-The cryptocurrency sphere continues to develop at an active pace, which in turn leads to the emergence of new terms.
-So, since the current period of the cryptocurrency industry can be described as «cryptocurrency winter», I decided to devote this time to the study of new terms and new directions emerging in this field.
+The sphere of cryptocurrency continues developing at an active pace, which accordingly leads to the emergence of new terms.
+So, since the current period of the cryptocurrency industry could be described as “cryptocurrency winter”, I decided to devote this time to the study of new terms and new directions emerging in this field.

-Recently, there has been a clear trend to introduce a KYC (know your client – know your client) rule on all known cryptocurrency sites that want to cooperate with regulators.
-This principle is more a rule than a function when registering crowdseils (icos) and verifying cryptocurrencies.
-However, at the moment, few are familiar with the new rule that is being actively implemented – BAT (Know your deal – Know your deal).
-Although the public was not well known at present, the potential of the rule was enormous.
-At a minimum, this can cause serious damage to anyone whose cryptocurrency will be considered «blurred» in criminal schemes.
+Recently, there was a clear trend to introduce into all known crypto-sites the rule of KYC-identification for those who want to cooperate with regulators.
+More this principle is a rule than a function while registering crowdseils and verifying cryptocurrencies.
+But today, hardly anyone knows about the new rule that has already been actively implemented: BAT – Know your deal.
+Though now the public wasn’t well known, this rule had great potential.
+At a minimum, it could seriously damage everyone whose cryptocurrency would be recognized as “blurred” in criminal schemes.

 How clean are your cryptocurrencies?